input-output-hk/catalyst-ci/docs/src/guides/spelling.md

 ## Introduction

-Spell checking is integrated into the [`check`](https://input-output-hk.github.io/catalyst-ci/onboarding/#pipeline) pipeline to ensure the overall health of the project.
+Spell checking is integrated into the [`check`](https://input-output-hk.github.io/catalyst-ci/onboarding/#pipeline) pipeline.
+This is to ensure the overall health of the project.

 This utilizes [`cspell`](cspell.org) under the hood for checking code and other text documents.
 It can be used to check for misspelled words, identify potential errors, and suggest corrections.